Why God’s People Should Refrain from Going to Restaurants

 Almost all Sabbath-keepers would agree that those who work in restaurants on the seventh day are transgressing the fourth commandment – they are engaging in profane labor on this day.
 This being the case, why would any Sabbath-keeper think that he or she could patronize such a business?
 By doing so they become the beneficiary of an activity God forbids.
 To a certain degree, they actually direct that activity by placing orders.
 How could this practice NOT be in violation of God’s law?

 Can anyone honestly argue that by going into a restaurant and purchasing its products, a Sabbath-keeper is not responsible in part, for the labor of its employees?
 At the very least, they are condoning this sin by their patronage.
-Furthermore, does anyone really believe that Moses, based on his understanding of the fourth commandment, would actually permit such a practice on the day God calls HOLY?
+Furthermore, does anyone really believe that Moses, based on his understanding of the fourth commandment, would ever permit such a practice on the day God calls HOLY?

 God’s people can attempt to fool themselves by using semantical arguments to rationalize this behavior if they wish.
 But if we are truly honest with ourselves, we know that such a practice is wrong.